orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

     A: The first one is here for Applications that expect a monoband otb::Image.
     In most cases, you will use the second one: ImportVectorImage.

-    Q: What kind of object are there in this dictionary export?
+    Q: What kind of objects are there in this dictionary export?
     A: The array is a numpy.ndarray.
 The other fields are wrapped objects from the OTB library but you can interact with them in a Python way: they support ``len()`` and ``str()`` operator, as well as